LandPKS News & Updates

 The LandPKS team spent three days last week in Kisarawe District, Tanzania training and testing the new Land Capability Classification (LCC) function of the LandPKS app.
 The LCC classifies the land into eight classes (from prime agricultural land to land that would be better used for livestock, wildlife conservation, or forestry) based on the potential productivity of the land.
 The class is determined by slope, soil texture, and seven different soil limitations such as soil depth, permeability, flooding, etc. We were joined in Kisarawe District by staff from Tanzania’s National Land Use Planning Commission (NLUPC) as well as Kisarawe District staff including land use planners, agricultural officers, and livestock specialists.

 We spent three days in the Kisarawe District, which is a rural area just outside of Dar es Salaam, the largest city in Tanzania.
-The first day everyone visited the nearby village of Mtamba and the LandPKS team trained the national and district level staff, alongside local village government officials and farmers, on how to use the LCC function within the LandPKS app.
-We also discussed how the LCC can be integrated into land use planning in order to better match the land use with the land capability.
-The second day, we visited the villages of Masanganya and Marumbo in Kisarawe District.
-Dr. Charles Mkalawa from the NLUPC conducted the trainings with the village governments and farmers the second day.
-The third and last day, we visited Mhaga, and the staff from the NLUPC and Kisarawe District conducted the entire training!
-It was excellent to see how quickly the staff understood the LCC function and the LandPKS app, and were able to train others within three short days.
-These staff are now well trained to help others learn how to use the LandPKS app for biophysical characterization of the land for land use planning.
-All of us at the LandPKS team were very impressed and by the NLUPC and Kisarawe District staff are looking forward to future collaborations and implementation of the LandPKS app for land use planning efforts in Tanzania and beyond.
+On the first day, everyone visited the nearby village of Mtamba and the LandPKS team trained the national and district level staff, alongside local village government officials and farmers, on how to use the LCC function within the LandPKS app.
+We also discussed how the LCC can be integrated into land use planning to better match the land use with the land capability.
+On the second day, we visited the villages of Masanganya and Marumbo in the Kisarawe District.
+Dr. Charles Mkalawa from the NLUPC conducted the training with the village governments and farmers on the second day.
+On the third and last day, we visited Mhaga, and the staff from the NLUPC and Kisarawe District conducted the entire training!
+It was excellent to see how quickly the staff understood the LCC function and the LandPKS app and were able to train others within three short days.
+The staff is now well trained to help others learn how to use the LandPKS app for biophysical characterization of the land for land use planning.
+All of us at the LandPKS team were very impressed and the NLUPC and Kisarawe District staff are looking forward to future collaborations and implementation of the LandPKS app for land use planning efforts in Tanzania and beyond.

 The LandPKS app is free to download for both Android and iOS.
 Learn more about the LandPKS app on the landpotential.org website.
-Training resources, including guides and online trainings, are also available on the website.
+Training resources, including guides and online training, are also available on the website.
 The LandPKS app was developed by the LandPKS Team for the Land-Potential Knowledge System (LandPKs) with support from USAID and USDA-ARS.
-Please contact us at firstname.lastname@example.org with any questions, comments, or feedback.